eoinkelly/notes/go/go.md

 * can be used to declare one or more variables and automatically give them types based on the initial values
     * QUESTION: how does it work for more than one var?
     * seems to be a sort of type inference
+* using `var x TYPE_NAME` is probably better for variables you want to start at their "zero value"

+### casting vs conversation

+* go does not have _casting_ (where we tell the compiler to treat a value as a differnet type)
+* go has _conversion_ - it will convert the old type to the new (and allocate new memory for the new value as required)
+    * => conversion can lead to allocation

 ## Tools